kovidgoyal/kitty/docs/shell-integration.rst

     variable when kitty runs the shell.

 no-cursor
-    Turn off changing of the text cursor to a bar when editing text.
+    Turn off changing of the text cursor to a bar when editing shell command line.

 no-title
     Turn off setting the kitty window/tab title based on shell state.
-    Note that for the ``fish`` shell kitty relies on fish's native title setting functionality instead.
+    Note that for the fish shell kitty relies on fish's native title setting functionality instead.

 no-cwd
     Turn off reporting the current working directory.
 This is used to allow :ac:`new_window_with_cwd` and similar to open windows logged into remote machines using the :doc:`ssh kitten <kittens/ssh>` automatically with the same working directory as the current window.
-    Note that for the ``fish`` shell this will not disable its built-in current working directory reporting.
+    Note that for the fish shell this will not disable its built-in current working directory reporting.

 no-prompt-mark